dhafi7/finalterm_MachineLearning/README.md

-# Final Term Machine Learning and Deep Learning
+# Final Term Machine Learning

 ## Project Overview

-This repository contains the final term project for the Machine Learning and Deep Learning course.
+This repository contains the final term project for the Machine Learning course.
 The project focuses on building end-to-end machine learning and deep learning pipelines using the provided datasets.

 There are two main tasks in this repository: